joeyverbeke/gradi-video-sync/docs/minimal_vlcsync_reset.md

 ## 5. Notes

 - Keep NTP enabled (`timedatectl status`) and use wired Ethernet to minimize jitter.
-- Validate HEVC decode on new SD images with `scripts/phase1_validate.sh` before running the worker installer.
+- Validate HEVC decode on new SD images (run a quick VLC manual test) before invoking the worker installers.
-- Update `/etc/default/gradi-vlc-screen0` if you remap HDMI outputs or swap to new media files, then restart the service.
+- Update `/etc/default/gradi-vlc-screen0` or `/etc/default/gradi-vlc-screen1` if you remap HDMI outputs or swap to new media files, then restart the relevant service.